FluegelsApps/iot-utilities/docs/app-changelog.md

     - expand / collapse changelog entries (similar to privacy statement)
     - changed changelog to markdown format
 - added dialog to choose certificate export location
+- added colored background with action icon and name when swiping a list item

 ### Fixed bugs and issues: